breki/demeton/pomodoro-Demeton.md

 ﻿- parallelize `ElevationColoring.shadeRaster`

+## Tue 05.11.
+- SRTM cells are now treated as having coordinates on the geometric centers, so 0.5 offset is no longer used.

 ## Mon 04.11.
 - Fixed a bug in the SRTM tiles coordinate system.
 - Added the new shading script parsing into the console code.